franciscorotea/Lamb-Wave-Dispersion/README.md

 As can be seen, the results are almost identical.
 The only difference is that Dispersion has an extended velocity range.

+## References

+For information about the equations implemented, please refer to:

+[1] Rose, J. L., Ultrasonic Guided Waves in Solid Media, Chapter 6: Waves in Plates, Cambridge University Press, 2014.
+[2] Graff, K. F., Wave Motion in Elastic Solids, Chapter 8: Wave Propagation in Plates and Rods, Dover Publications, 1975.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.